kpn-dsh/dsh-sdk-platform-rs/dsh_sdk/README.md

 ## Description
 This library can be used to interact with the DSH Platform.
 It is intended to be used as a base for services that will be used to interact with DSH.
 Features include:
-- Connect to DSH
+- Connect to DSH Kafka (DSH, Kafka Proxy, VPN, System Space, Local)
+  - Bootstrap (fetch datastreams info and generate signed certificate)
+  - PKI Config Directory (for Kafka Proxy/VPN)
-- Fetch Kafka Properties and certificates
+- Kafka config for DSH (incl.
+RDKafka)
-- Rest API Token Fetcher (to be used with [dsh_rest_api_client](https://crates.io/crates/dsh_rest_api_client))
+- Management API Token Fetcher (to be used with [dsh_rest_api_client](https://crates.io/crates/dsh_rest_api_client))
-- MQTT Token Fetcher
+- Protocol Token Fetcher (MQTT and HTTP)
-- Common functions
+- Common utilities
-  - Preconfigured RDKafka client config
-  - Preconfigured Reqwest client config (for schema store)
+  - Prometheus Metrics (web server and re-export of metrics crate)
   - Graceful shutdown
-- Prometheus Metrics (web server and re-export of metrics crate)
-- Dead Letter Queue (experimental)
+  - Dead Letter Queue

-### Note
-Rdkafka and thereby this library is dependent on CMAKE.
-Make sure it is installed in your environment and/or Dockerfile where you are compiling.
-See [dockerfile](../example_dsh_service/Dockerfile) for an example.

 ## Usage
 To use this SDK with the default features in your project, add the following to your Cargo.toml file: